github-changelog-generator/github-changelog-generator/README.md

 An auto-generated changelog really helps, even if you manually fill in the release notes!

-For example:

-When you find a closed bug, it is very useful to know which release fixed it.
-So that you can easily find the issue by \# in `CHANGELOG.md`.

-- It's not quite as easy to find this in handwritten releases notes.
-- A generated file saves you the trouble of remembering everything;
-  sometimes people forget to add things to a handwritten file.

-Ultimately, I think GitHub Releases are ideal for end-users.
-Meanwhile, `CHANGELOG.md` lives right in the repository, with its detailed list of changes, which is handy for developers.
-Finally, there's nothing wrong with using GitHub Releases alongside `CHANGELOG.md` in this combination.

-- ***I got an "API rate limit exceeded" error message.
-What does this mean?***

-GitHub [limits the number of API requests](https://developer.github.com/v3/#rate-limiting) you can make in an hour.
-You can make up to 5,000 requests per hour.
-For unauthenticated requests, the rate limit is only up to 60 requests per hour.
-Unauthenticated requests are associated with your IP address (not the user making requests).

-If you're seeing this warning, please do the following:

-1. Make sure you're providing an OAuth token, so you're not making requests anonymously.
-Using an OAuth token increases your hourly request maximum from 60 to 5000.
-2. If you have a large repo with lots of issues/PRs, you can use `--max-issues NUM` to limit the number of issues that are pulled back.
-For example: `--max-issues 1000`

 - ***My Ruby version is very old, can I use this?***